torrocus/blog/_posts/2021-08-15-different-ways-to-processing-large-csv-file-in-ruby.md

 #### Is RSS column from ps command enough?

-**RSS** is Resident Set Size and this is the size of memory that the process is currently using to load (on all pages of memory).
+**RSS** is Resident Set Size, and this is the size of memory that the process is currently using to load (on all pages of memory).
-This means that shared libraries that need to be loaded only once will be counted for each process separately.
+It means that shared libraries that need to be loaded only once will be counted for each process separately.
 So we get a pessimistic value of memory usage.